This post was updated on May 24th, 2026 and covers script version 2.3.0.

 Lenovo, WMI, and PowerShell

 Lenovo provides a WMI interface that can be used for querying and modifying BIOS settings on their hardware models.
-This means that we can use PowerShell to directly view and edit BIOS settings without the need for a vendor specific program.
-This script uses 6 of the Lenovo provided WMI classes.
+This means that PowerShell can be used to directly view and edit BIOS settings without the need for a vendor specific program.
+This script uses 7 of the Lenovo provided WMI classes.

 The first WMI class is Lenovo_BiosSetting.
 This class is used to return a list of the configurable BIOS settings as well as their current values.